-In the cereal image the child has cut pictures out of a grocery ad and glued them on his tally sheet, then walked around the classroom asking his friends which cereal they liked the most.
+In the cereal image the child has cut pictures out of a grocery ad and glued them on his tally sheet, then interviewed her/his friends to find out which cereal she/he liked the most.

 Statistics, probability and graphing activities – what do children need to know?

 - making graphs with real things and making picture graphs

 - working with tally marks and comparing their results with a friend’s results